I Don't Love You (Lindsay Ell song)

-"I Don't Love You" (stylized as "i don't lovE you") is a song recorded by Canadian country music artist Lindsay Ell for her fifth studio album, Heart Theory (2020).
+"I Don't Love You" (Note: Stylized as "i don't lovE you") is a song recorded by Canadian country music artist Lindsay Ell for her fifth studio album, Heart Theory (2020).
 The song was written by Adam Hambrick, Melissa Fuller, and Neil Medley.
 It was released by Stoney Creek Records on November 8, 2019 as the album's lead single and officially impacted American country radio on December 9, 2019.

 Content

 "I Don't Love You" was written in June 2017, inspired by a hook contributed by co-writer Adam Hambrick.
 The song follows a compound metre melody in 6/8 time with a "rambling, free-flow" vocal delivery that producer Dann Huff likened to a hip hop rhythm.
 Lyrically, the song relies on references to restaurants and memories of an ex-lover to capture the back-and-forths in the aftermath of a relationship.
 When the song was selected for recording by Ell, she and Huff decided to adjust the song's musical foundation from piano to guitar to better suit her musical sensibilities; Ell recorded blues-inspired guitar fills to complement the studio musicians.